ianco/eao-inspections-evidence-locker/starter-kit/credential-registry/server/tob-db/README.md

 Refer to [Accessing a PostgreSQL Database Hosted in OpenShift](./PortForwardingaDatabase.md) for details on how to connect to an instance of a database hosted in OpenShift using port forwarding.

-## BC Registries Database Agent

-The BC Registries database components have been migrated into their own repository/project.
-Please refer to [von-bc-registries-agent](https://github.com/bcgov/von-bc-registries-agent) for details.

 # Database Schema Documentation

 Databases are documented using [SchemaSpy](https://github.com/bcgov/SchemaSpy).